Last Updated on January 27, 2025

 Consider the following questions about what happens in your classroom from Learning for Justice:

-- How often do your students learn about the contributions of Black individuals to U.S. society?
+- How often do your students learn about the contributions of black individuals to U.S. society?

-- Are your students able to explain to someone else the contributions that Black individuals have made in the United States?
+- Are your students able to explain to someone else the contributions that black individuals have made in the United States?

-- How many books or other texts by Black writers do your students read during the academic year?
+- How many books or other texts by black writers do your students read during the academic year?

-- How many books or other texts do your students read during the academic year that highlight Black experiences?
+- How many books or other texts do your students read during the academic year that highlight black experiences?

-- If your students’ readings have Black characters, do these characters have positions of power?
+- If your students’ readings have black characters, do these characters have positions of power?

 How Podcasts Can Teach Black History In the Classroom